Conferences

 Seminar for Arabian Studies (SAS)

 I gave a lecture entitled Mi’dad מעצ’ד (bracelet): Jewish Art or Islamic Art?.
 It based on my Ph.D. dissertation.
-I showed that the concept of the bracelet, dated to the eighteenth century, is based on and inspired from a carpet pageof a Hebrew Illuminated Bible from Yemen from the fifteenth century.
+I showed that the concept of the bracelet, dated to the 18th century, is based on and inspired from a carpet page of the Hebrew illuminated Bible from Yemen from the 15th century, attributed to the famous Jewish Sanaanian scribe, known as Benaya the scribe.

-The lecture’s abstract as appears in the Seminar for Arabian Studies (SAS) website:
+The lecture’s abstract as appeared in the Seminar for Arabian Studies (SAS) website:

-Yemenite Jewellery is famous.
-However, Jewellery from the 18th century has been less scrutinized.
-The aim of this paper is in respect of Mi’dad (bracelet) from the 18th century, San’a.
+Yemenite jewels are famous.
+However, jewels from the 18th century has been less scrutinized.
+The aim of this paper is in respect of Mi’dad (bracelet) from the 18th century, Sanaa.
 It will be examined from new attitudes of comparative research of Jewish and Islamic Art.

-Even though the concept for Mi’dad (bracelet) was based on Carpet Pages of Hebrew Illuminated Bible from the 14th /15th centuries, the actual work was operated under the new Law of the Zaydi Imams from the beginning of the 18th century – known as Qanun San’a.
+Even though the concept for Mi’dad (bracelet) was based on carpet pages of Hebrew illuminated Bible from the 14th/15th centuries, the actual work was operated under the new law of the Zaydi imams, ruling from Sanaa, from the beginning of the 18th century – known as Qanun Sanaa Law.

-Mi’dad (bracelet) is very important as a test case to analyze Yemenite Jewellery in the 18th century as it juxtaposes Jewellery, Hebrew Illuminated Bibles, Islamic Art and the Islamic Law.
+Mi’dad (bracelet) is very important as a test case to analyze Yemenite jewels in the 18th century as it juxtaposes jewels, Hebrew illuminated Bibles, Islamic Art and the Islamic Law.

 Society for Arabian Studies

 The subject of the Biennial Conference of Society for Arabian Studies was Death, Burial, and the Transition to the Afterlife in Arabia and Adjacent Regions.
-I presented a poster entitled THE SCORPION, in respect of al-Shabazi Illuminated Pentateuch and the phenomena of pilgrimage to his grave in Ta’izz as implemented in Jewellery.
+I presented a poster entitled THE SCORPION, in respect of al-Shabazi illuminated Pentateuch and the phenomenon of pilgrimage to his grave in Taizz as implemented in jewels.

 You can also download the conference program, as it does not appear at the conference’s website (my poster presentation is mentioned in page 5).